 - Expired documents.
 Your auto insurance, vehicle inspection, and driver’s license expire.
 Make sure to upload the up-to-date versions of your documents at least a week before they expire to avoid trouble.
 These deactivations usually come without notice, but they’re the easiest to correct.

 - Failed a background check.
 Uber runs your background check once each year.
-If new issues pop up, you can get deactivated.
+You can get deactivated if new issues pop up.
 Read more about the background check

 - Average customer rating drops below ~4.6.
 If your star ratings are low, you’ll be given a warning and be placed under ‘quality review.’
 If your ratings continue to stay low, you’ll be deactivated.
 Learn how to improve your Uber driver ratings

 - Cancellation abuse.
-Uber can deactivate you if you cancel on riders due to their protected characteristics, such as age, gender, etc.
+You can be deactivated for cancelling on riders due to their protected characteristics, such as age, gender, etc. or for cancelling too often

-- Unsafe driving.
+- Reports of unsafe driving.
 Uber will deactivate you if passengers report any unsafe driving

-- Unwanted contact with passengers after the ride is over.
+- Reports of unwanted contact with passengers after the ride is over.
 Do not try to contact your passenger after the ride is over unless it’s to discuss a lost item

 - Passenger makes a serious complaint about you.
 A severe complaint might be assault, sexual harassment, unsafe driving, driving under the influence

 - Fraud.
-Includes purposely increasing the time/distance of a trip, taking prohibited advantage of promotions, claiming fraudulent fees, accepting falsified trips
+Includes purposely increasing the time/distance of a trip, taking prohibited advantage of promotions, claiming fraudulent fees, accepting falsified trips, forging documents, etc.

 - Driving with a companion in your car.
 You are not permitted to drive with a spouse, friend, or any other companion

-- Allowing someone else to use your account or providing false information about yourself or your vehicle.
+- Account sharing or providing false information about yourself or your vehicle.
 Don’t let a friend drive on your account, and don’t use a vehicle different than listed on your profile

-- Violating the Uber Terms of Service in any way.
+- Violating the Uber Terms of Service or Code of Conduct in any way.
 Any TOS violation can get you deactivated.
 Read Uber’s deactivation policy for the full policy

 Related topics